lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-int: returns the ThreadID for the OStim thread the target actor is in; -1 if not in a thread
+Returns: int: the ThreadID for the OStim thread the target actor is in; -1 if not in a thread

+**Parameters**

+    Form: actor: target Actor

 **Example**